mariaarabelo/mariaarabelo/README.md

 🌱 I’m currently learning german.

-🧋 Fun fact: when I lived in Taiwan, my asian name was 張艾亞 (Zhang aiya).
+🧋 Curiosity about me: when I lived in Taiwan, my asian name was 張艾亞 (Zhang aiya).

 ⛏️ I am very interested in cybersecurity and in low-level programming!